mapbender/icons/readme.md

 Icon set is created and generated with [iconmon](https://icomoon.io/). web app.<br/>
 Used at least by [mapbender](http://mapbender3.org/) GIS project.

+## Preview
+It's posible to see live example of the icons [here](http://rawgit.com/eSlider/mapbender-icons/master/demo.html)

 ## Integration

 ### Composer